fxm90/dev-notes/README.md

 ## #39 – Prefer "for .. in .. where"-loop over `filter()` and `forach {}`
-🎢 In case you're iterating over a large array using a "for .. in .. where" loop is two times faster than combing `filter()` and `forach {}`, as it saves one iteration.
+🎢 For iterating over a large array using a "for .. in .. where" loop is two times faster than combing `filter()` and `forach {}`, as it saves one iteration.

 So instead of writing:

 ```swift
 scooterList